 - Carrying and loading equipment and materials

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Related subjects may be covered in additional classes, such as electrical theory and safety practices.

 As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and completing more training, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
+With experience and additional training, HVAC helpers can graduate into fully certified HVAC technicians, increasing their annual salaries.